aditya123473892/wagtail/Managing-Wagtail-translations.md

 ```
 and `git add` any new folders that are created.

 **Important** - check the log files in `logs/` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
 Failures during the script's run can result in files erroneously being deleted.
-You can monitor the log while the `fetch-translations` script is in progress by running `tail -f logs/translation.err`.
+You can monitor the log while the `fetch-translations` script is in progress by running `tail -f logs/translation.err` (or `translation.out` for the output).

 Run: